Uberspace/lab/source/guide_znc.rst

  znc                              RUNNING   pid 20669, uptime 0:00:18
  [isabell@stardust ~]$

-If the last command does not return RUNNING, the configuration is probably faulty.
+If it's not in state RUNNING, check your configuration.

 Open webadmin
 -------------